 - It will be easier to get "small leads" because high hourly rates usually frighten clients with smaller projects in their hands

-- There is no constant pricing when it comes to projects, which might be considered as a scam by some clients.
+- There is no constant pricing when it comes to projects, which might be considered a scam by some clients.

 Dealing with Pricing Issues